Asa Bird Gardiner: Family

 Gardiner married Mary Austen of Baltimore, Maryland, on October 18, 1865.
 They had three sons: Asa Bird Jr., Philip and Norman.
 Mary Austen Gardiner died in June 1900.
 Gardiner's son Philip served as a major in the Army Judge Advocate General Corps during the First World War.
 Asa Bird Gardiner Jr. was a prominent milk distributor in Baltimore and succeeded his father in the Society of the Cincinnati.

 On November 5, 1902, at the age of 63, Gardiner married Harriet Isabelle Lindsay, by whom he had two sons, John and William.

 Death

 Asa Bird Gardiner died of a stroke of apoplexy at his home, Orrell Manor, in Suffern, New York, on May 24, 1919, at the age of 79.
 He was buried in Green-Wood Cemetery in Brooklyn.
-His headstone shows his rank as "CAPT", despite the fact he was promoted to the rank of lieutenant colonel after his retirement from the Army.
+His headstone shows his rank as "CAPT" (i.e. Captain), despite the fact he was promoted to the rank of lieutenant colonel after his retirement from the Army.